cornell-ece6745/ece6745-docs/docs/ece6745-sec03-asic-auto.md

 ```

 This design YAML file specifies the generated flow should use all seven
 steps.
-Currently the only parameters are the design name and the clock
-period.
-We run RTL sim, FFGL sim, and BAGL sim on all tests and evals,
+We run RTL sim, FFGL sim, and BAGL sim on all tests and evals, but
-but we only do energy analysis on the evals.
+we only do energy analysis on the evals.
 The evals usually come from
 running an interactive simulator like `regincr-sim`.
 All pyhflow does is
 use the YAML file to figure out what to substitute into the templated
 steps and then copy the run scripts into the current working directory.